pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 * repoquery -l rh-python38-python-devel
 *  dpkg-query -L libssh2-1
 *  If you have fatal conflicts you may need to wget packages and do rpm -Uvh *.rpm
+### 6.1.3.
+Core files on ubuntu
+* if you dont want to struggle with apport you can do this: sudo emacs /etc/security/limits.conf to have:
+	*		 -	 core		 -1
+	sudo emacs /etc/sysctl.conf
+	#kernel.sysrq=438
+	# Core pattern (core.<executable>.<pid>.<time of core>)
+	kernel.core_pattern = /var/crash/core.%e.%p.%t
+	# Controls whether core dumps will append the PID to the core filename.
+	kernel.core_uses_pid = 1
+	sudo sysctl --system
 ## 6.2.
 AIX
 ### 6.2.1. system administration
 * PTFs come from IBM's "Fix Central", while the GA images (with the embedded licenses) come from either Passport Advantage